pcmillerAcme/docs/index.md

 The majority of API calls made available here can be experimented with by anyone with a browser.
 Simply try the links directly, or copy, edit, and paste them to create your own test codes.

-Please contact sales@acme.codes if you are interested in purchasing bulk quantity near real time animated codes or QR codes through ACME's API.
+If you have feedback or questions on this documentation, or if you are interested in purchasing bulk quantity near real time animated codes or QR codes through ACME's API, please contact [sales@acme.codes](mailto:sales@acme.codes?subject=From%20RTD:%20Interest%20in%20ACME%20Web%20Service)

 Certain design and architectural features of this service are patent pending.